top of page

 How To Cut Avocados Safely?

-• Start with a ripe avocado on a cutting board and cut it lengthwise around the seed.
-We recommend cutting into the avocado until the knife hits the seed, then rotating the avocado with one hand while holding the knife horizontally in the other hand.
+1. Place a ripe avocado on a cutting board and cut it lengthwise around the seed.
+Gently insert your knife until it touches the seed, then rotate the avocado with one hand while keeping the knife steady with the other.

-• Peel the fruit by sliding your thumb under the skin and peeling it back
+5. Peel the avocado by sliding your thumb under the skin and gently pulling it back from the flesh.

 Avocado Storage